History of Tyre, Lebanon: Neo-Assyrian period (868–612 BC)

-In the course of the 9th century BCE, the city remained close to the Israelites, as evident through the marriage of Jezebel from a royal Tyrian family with Ahab, King of Israel.
+In the course of the 9th century BC, the city remained close to the Israelites, as evident through the marriage of Jezebel from a royal Tyrian family with Ahab, King of Israel.

 However, Tyre started paying tribute to the Neo-Assyrians who gradually established sovereignty over Phoenicia.
 It seems though that Tyre only made a nominal subjection and kept a large degree of independence while benefiting in its commerce from the stability of strong regional power.
 Thus, Tyre itself remained one of the more powerful cities in the Eastern Mediterranean.
-One of its kings, the priest Ithobaal I (887–856 BCE), ruled as far north as Beirut, and part of Cyprus.
+One of its kings, the priest Ithobaal I (887–856 BC), ruled as far north as Beirut, and part of Cyprus.

-According to the myth, the Northern African city of Carthage (Qart-Hadašt = "New City") was founded in 814 BCE by Tyre's Princess Elissa, commonly known as Dido ("the wanderer"), who escaped after a power struggle with her brother Pygmalion with a fleet of ships.
-She has also widely been credited as a pioneering mathematician in planimetrics: Legend has it that she purchased a large piece of land from the local Numid ruler, who granted her the size of land that an oxhide could cover, by having it cut into thin threads.
+According to the myth, the Northern African city of Carthage (Qart-Hadašt = "New City") was founded in 814 BC by Tyre's Princess Elissa, commonly known as Dido, who escaped after a power struggle with her brother Pygmalion with a fleet of ships.
+Legend has it that she purchased a large piece of land from the local Numid ruler, who granted her the size of land that an oxhide could cover, by having it cut into thin threads.
 The ancient historians Josephus and Justin give elaborate accounts that a political conflict between the king and the priestly class was at the core of the break-up.

-In the course of the 8th century BCE, the Assyrian kings attempted to increase their sovereignty over Tyre.
-Tiglath-Pileser III (744–727 BCE) demanded tribute from Hiram II and tried to prohibit trade between Tyre and settlements to the South.
-His successor Shalmaneser V besieged the city with support from Phoenicians of the mainland from around 725 to 720 BCE, but was not able to take it.
-Cyprus – on the other hand – liberated itself from Tyrian domination in 709 BCE.
+In the course of the 8th century BC, the Assyrian kings attempted to increase their sovereignty over Tyre.
+Tiglath-Pileser III (744–727 BC) demanded tribute from Hiram II and tried to prohibit trade between Tyre and settlements to the South.
+His successor Shalmaneser V besieged the city with support from Phoenicians of the mainland from around 725 to 720 BC, but was not able to take it.
+Cyprus – on the other hand – liberated itself from Tyrian domination in 709 BC.

-Sennacherib, who ruled the Neo-Assyrian kingdom from 705 to 681 BCE, failed to conquer Tyre in his military campaigns, but Tyrian king Luli lost control over the territories outside the city and was forced to flee.
+Sennacherib, who ruled the Neo-Assyrian kingdom from 705 to 681 BC, failed to conquer Tyre in his military campaigns, but Tyrian king Luli lost control over the territories outside the city and was forced to flee.
 He was succeeded by pro-Assyrian monarchs and governors.
-Tyrian king Balu – or Baal I – reportedly assisted the Neo-Assyrian ruler Esarhaddon (680–669 BCE) in suppressing a Sidonian revolt and as an award gained control over much of the coast of Palestine.
+Tyrian king Balu – or Baal I – reportedly assisted the Neo-Assyrian ruler Esarhaddon (680–669 BC) in suppressing a Sidonian revolt and as an award gained control over much of the coast of Palestine.
 Yet, Balu apparently entered an alliance with Egyptian pharaoh Taharqa and was punished by Esarhaddon.

 Asurbanipal, Esarhaddon's successor from 669 to 631, reportedly destroyed the hinterland of Tyre, but because of its economic potential preserved the once again rebellious city which reactivated its trade and continued to prosper.

-As the Neo-Assyrian empire crumbled during the 7th century BCE, Tyre and the other Phoenician city-states not only enjoyed considerable independence but also booming trade activities.:
+As the Neo-Assyrian empire crumbled during the 7th century BC, Tyre and the other Phoenician city-states not only enjoyed considerable independence but also booming trade activities.